Tensor Fascia Lab

 How often should I come, and when might I notice change?

-This depends on the individual and how your body responds to each session.
-Some people notice changes in posture, breathing, or comfort after the first session, while for others the changes develop more gradually as the work builds over time.
+When you might notice change depends on the individual.
+Some people notice shifts in posture, breathing, or comfort after the first session, while for others the changes develop more gradually as the work builds over time.

 Contact

-If you have questions about Structural Bodywork, ScarWork, or whether this work may be appropriate for you, feel free to get in touch.
+If you have questions about Structural Integration, ScarWork, or whether this work may be appropriate for you, feel free to get in touch.

 Please note: ScarWork is only suitable once the scar has fully healed.